-Patients should be provided with verbal and written descriptions of the radiation protection guidelines, including, but not limited to, discussion of potential limitations on patient contact with minors and pregnant women.
+Patients should be provided with written descriptions of the radiation protection guidelines, including, but not limited to, discussion of potential limitations on patient contact with minors and pregnant women.

 Safety considerations must be consistent with state and federal regulations.
-The radiation oncologist, the Qualified Medical Physicist, and the radiation safety officer should define the radiation safety guidelines.
-See the Radiation Safety section of ACR-AAPM Technical Standard for the Performance of Low-Dose-Rate Brachytherapy Physics [18].
+The radiation oncologist, the Qualified Medical Physicist, and the radiation safety officer (RSO) should define the radiation safety guidelines.
+See the ACR-ACNM-ASTRO-SNMMI Practice Parameter for Lutetium-177 (Lu-177) Dotatate Therapy [18].

-H. Patient Evaluation During Temporary Implants
+H. Patient Evaluation during Temporary Implants

 The radiation oncologist evaluates patients on a regular basis during their brachytherapy treatment.
 Applicator and source placement, medical condition, and radiation safety issues should be addressed during the course of therapy.
 The patient's progress through therapy is documented in the medical record.
-Before and after the procedure, a survey to assess for background and stray sources, respectively, should be conducted.
-See the Patient and Personnel Section ACR-ABS-ARS Practice Parameter for the Performance of Radionuclide-Based High-Dose Rate Brachytherapy [2]
+Prior to and following the procedure, a survey to assess for background and stray sources, respectively, should be conducted.
+See the ACR-ABS Practice Parameter for the Performance of Radionuclide-Based High-Dose Rate Brachytherapy [19]